siph/blog/02/building_a_tiling_window_manager.md

 ## Main Application
 Now we can move on to implementing the actual application logic.
 Everything from this point will be added to the main.rs file.
-To start, we are going to declare a few constant variables which will hold our chosen terminal, application launcher, and the path to our start script.
+To start, we are going to declare a few constant variables which will hold our choice of terminal, application launcher, and the path to our start script.
 ```rust
 pub const TERMINAL: &str = "kitty";
 pub const LAUNCHER: &str = "dmenu_run";